 (Found on Figshare website pages: Figshare Preservation and Continuity of Access Policy and Figshare How to Cite Your Data)

-If you have questions about the NIH DMS Policy or would like a librarian to review your DMS plan, please complete this request form.
+To have a librarian review your DMS plan, please complete this request form.

 Copyright & Privacy